 - Dementia with Lewy bodies (DLB) – 10-15% of those with PD develop dementia, increasing with age.
 Lewy bodies diffusely through brain as well as deep grey matter.
 DLB (cortical) is dementia accompanying or preceding parkinsonism; PD dementia (subcortical) is onset after 1yr later.
 Greater degree of cortical atrophy cf PD, occipital hypoperfusion on SPECT

-- Multisystem atrophy (MSA) – Group of disorders with dominant symptoms of cerebellar (MSA-C, previously olivopontocerebellar atrophy), parkinsonism (MSA-P, previously striatonigral degeneration), or autonomic dysfuction (MSA-A, previously Shy-Drager syndrome) is seen in both MSA-C and MSA-P, and is no longer a separate entitiy.
-MSA-C is atrophy of cerebellum, peduncles, pons and medulla; MSA-P substantia nigra and striatum (esp putamen), may see reversal of putaminal-globus palidus signal, with putamen darker T2 signal (normal is the reverse), and increased periputaminal signal.
+- Multisystem atrophy (MSA) – Dominant symptoms of cerebellar (MSA-C, previously olivopontocerebellar atrophy), or parkinsonism (MSA-P, previously striatonigral degeneration).
+Autonomic dysfunction (MSA-A, previously Shy-Drager syndrome) is seen in both MSA-C and MSA-P, and is no longer a separate entitiy.
+MSA-C is atrophy of cerebellum, peduncles, pons and medulla.
+MSA-P substantia nigra and striatum (esp putamen), may see reversal of putaminal-globus palidus signal, with putamen darker T2 signal (normal is the reverse), and increased periputaminal signal.
 Iron deposition causing low T2 and bright T1 in posterolateral putamina.
 High T2 at putamen/external capsule junction.
 Hot cross buns sign – cruciform high T2 in pontine crossing fibres (not reverse hot cross bun sign as may be seen in ischaemia).

 - Progressive supranuclear palsy

 - Postencephalitic parkinsonism – Late consequence of influenza pandemic of 1918.

 - Drugs – Dopamine antagonists and toxins may cause parkinsonism.